 The most common defendant in a premises liability lawsuit is the owner of the property.
 Property owners have a responsibility to remove dangerous hazards and warn visitors of possible risks.

 In addition to the negligent property owner in question, the occupiers could also be to blame.
 If a business leases a building to operate from, the business could be responsible for injuries that occur there.
 These businesses have the same duty to prevent harm from coming to their visitors.

 What Is a Premises Liability Case Worth?

-It is important to understand that a settlement offer in a premises liability case is made up of several different types of compensation.
+It is important to understand that a reasonable settlement offer in a premises liability case is made up of several different types of compensation.
 Your damages should cover all of the physical, emotional, and financial harm you sustained through your accident.
 Some types of compensation that could be available to you include:

 Any time you suffer an injury that prevents you from returning to work, it could have a direct impact on your financial situation.
 Many injured parties are forced to miss days, weeks, or months from work as they recover.
 A personal injury lawsuit could provide damages to replace those lost wages.